How to use Angular services

 Best Practice Note:

-This is the same service architecture we use in CoreUI Angular components for centralized data management and API communication across complex dashboard applications.
+This is the same service architecture we use in CoreUI Angular components for data management and API communication.
+Keep services focused on specific responsibilities and use interfaces to define service contracts for better type safety and testing.